dotkernel/dot-data-fixtures/README.md

 ## Usage

-**List fixtures command** - will list all the available fixtures, by order of execution.
+**List fixtures command**: will list all the available fixtures, by order of execution.

 ````shell
 php ./bin/doctrine fixtures:list
 ````

-**Execute fixtures command** - this command will execute all or one fixture.
+**Execute fixtures command**: this command will execute one or all fixtures.

-To execute all the fixtures run:
+To execute all the fixtures, run:

 ```shell
 php ./bin/doctrine fixtures:execute
 ```

-To execute a specific fixture run:
+To execute a specific fixture, run:

 ```shell
 php ./bin/doctrine fixtures:execute --class=RoleLoader